JanainaGMOliveira/Verilog-Projects/README.md

-# Verilog-TEMPLATES
+# Verilog-Projects
-Templates in Verilog
+Projects developed in Verilog.

+The folder "Rede Neural" contains the project created on my master degree dissertation in 2017.